 Similarly, Macbeth speaks of the daring it will take to kill Macduff’s wife and children: rather than “boasting like a fool,” he resolves to perform the murder “before this purpose cool” (4.1.174-5).
 Macbeth has to act quickly before he loses his intent, implying that the act does require some bravery.

 Body Paragraph Two (and Three, and Four, etc.)

-DO document all quotations and paraphrases by including in parentheses page numbers (for novels, short stories, and modern plays), line numbers (for poems), or act/scene/line numbers (for Shakespeare).
+DO document all quotations and paraphrases by including in parentheses page numbers (for novels, short stories, essays, and modern plays), line numbers (for poems), or act/scene/line numbers (for Shakespeare).

 DO make sure the body of the paper provides evidence for every claim made in the thesis statement and does not introduce any new claim not made in the thesis statement.

 DON’T provide plot summary.
 Assume your reader has read the texts and needs to be convinced of your argument, not told the plot.